evanwporter/muuk/README.md

 # muuk

-I don't understand how to use cmake and I liked cargo a lot, so I created my own cargo-like build system.
+I don't like CMake very much but I do like cargo a lot, so I created my own cargo-like build system.

 ![meme](meme.jpg)